idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

   Note that the significand array is not fixed in the sense that as the number is being constructed the array may grow.

+  Here, our ``pi`` inexactness comment comes to the fore.
+We (correctly) construct it with 61 significant figures (why not?) but, in normalising the constructed bignum back into the nominal 18 digits we clearly truncated this four (or eight) segment number down to one (or two) and flagged it as inexact.
+Job done!

+  The definition should really start ``#i3.14159...`` to avoid any ne're-do-wells fiddling in :file:`src/bignum.h` and changing the defaults.

 * we have the usual accessors seen above with the slightly more interesting array accessors: